concalma/CarND-MPC-Project/README.md

 # 2. Timestep and elapsed duration
 A final value of N = 10 and dt = 0.1 were chosen.

-These two values determine the future prediction and length of optimization of the MPC controller.
+These two values determine the future prediction and length of optimizition of the MPC controller.
 The duration of the prediction is T=N*dt, in our case, 1 second.

 Given that our reference track is an estimation with a 3rd degree polynomial, it will be approximate only in areas close to the vehicle.
 It doesn't make much sense to chose N/dt values that extend far into the future, so choosing a duration of 1 second, seems like a reasonable choice.